-But this year my husband and I were a little behind on our holiday tradition of shopping for stocking stuffers, and we found ourselves smack in the middle of a holiday grub melee.
+But this year my husband and I were a little behind on our holiday tradition of shopping for stocking stuffers, and we found ourselves smack in the middle of a holiday melee.

-Since we weren’t shopping for groceries, we might have another option.
+Since we weren’t shopping for groceries, we had another option.
 Electronics had a checkout, as did sporting goods.
 Yes.

 Why do I consider this self-care?
 Because so often we find ourselves in situations where we feel helpless.
 We complain about it.
 We feel frustrated by it.
-Yet we don’t always consider our other options.
+Yet we don’t always consider other options.
 We don’t look for another way.
 We become like the giant elephant that doesn’t know he can pull the chain from the ground and walk away.

 When have you come up with a great Plan B to save yourself from stress and frustration?